 “The interest rates of most brick-and-mortar banks that you’ll have in your town aren’t that great.
 [An interest rate of] less than half a percent is what I’ve seen, but there are some online savings account options that offer higher,” Burns said.

-You can check out some of the best online savings accounts here.
-Account APYs on some of the highest yield savings accounts range from 1.80% to 5.12%.
+You can check out some of the other best online savings accounts here.
+Account APYs on some of the highest yield savings accounts range from 2.05% to 6.17%.

 Make a family leave plan with your employer